Reviews You Can Rely On

 The Best Women's Windbreaker Jacket for 2024

-Editor's Note: We updated our women's wind jacket review on May 8, 2024, to remove some discontinued models, including our previous Editors' Choice, the Patagonia Houdini Air.
-Patagonia told us they're revamping this jacket and it will be available again in Spring 2025.
+Editor's Note: We updated our women's windbreaker review on November 21, 2024.
+Savvy readers will notice that the Patagonia Houdini Air currently isn't in our lineup – the fine folks at Patagonia told us they're currently revamping this jacket, and it will be available again in Spring 2025.

 Related: Best Windbreaker for Men